Everything you need to know about our product install, setup steps, configuration and usage of various features

 You can load legacy patches to Virus TI-family synthesizer as you wish.
 They work just like they’ve designed in the previous model.

-We made a little function to our plug-in / application which allows user to load TI-formatted patches to legacy model.
+We made a little function to our Editor which allows user to load TI-formatted patches to legacy model.

 Keep in mind that TI-enabled functions like